Personal story of becoming a software developer

 I had to make some plans and that is what I started doing.

-Finding a focus area from my degree
+Finding a focus area for my degree

-So I was getting close to finishing my degree as a third year student.
+So I was getting close to finishing my degree as a third-year student.

 I was sitting in a morning classroom class about building websites with WordPress.